mapninja/Earthsys144/Labs/Week_08/Modeling_Geographic_Space.md

 As you progress, you should remember to **Save** your script, **often**.
 ## Set the Map Options
+### Set the Basemap
 First, set the basemap for the model.
 Here it is set to '`TERRAIN`'.
 It can be one of "`ROADMAP`", "`SATELLITE`", "`HYBRID`" or "`TERRAIN`" to select one of the [standard Google Maps API map types](https://developers.google.com/maps/documentation/javascript/maptypes).

+_Copy & Paste the following code to the Code Editor of the script you just created, to implement it.
+Do this for every subsequent code block, in this lesson, in sequence._
 ```JavaScript
 // First, set the basemap for the model.
 Here it is set to 'TERRAIN'.
 Can be one of
 // "ROADMAP", "SATELLITE", "HYBRID" or "TERRAIN" to select one of the standard